 Cheese and sake pairing: another kind of gastronomic pleasure

 This idea emerged last summer during the second edition of the best sake contest in Paris, Kura Master.
-The contest’s goal is to increase the Japanese drink exposure among the French culture.
-This, with the hope that someday, it can be found right next to the national wines in all French menus.
+The contest’s goal is to increase Japanese drink exposure in French culture.
+This, with the hope that someday, it can be found next to the national wines on all French menus.

-Among the 70 participating judges, there were sommeliers and French professionals of the food industry; chefs and even catering professors from gastronomy schools.
+Among the 70 participating judges were sommeliers and French professionals of the food industry; chefs and even catering professors from gastronomy schools.
 The 212 winning sakes underwent a selection process similar to the method from wine tasting.

 - A Sweet Sake (Ginjo, Daiginjo, Junmai Ginjo), with Brillat-Savarin and goat cheese.

 - Sweet and aromatic sake (Ginjo, Daiginjo), with Tomme de Savoie cheese, Cantal entre Deux, and goat cheese.